uqlibrary/technology-training/Python/python_intro.md

 ### Visualise data

 We can visualise our data with `pyplot`.
-First, let's visualise the relationship between GDP per capita and life expectancy:
+First, let's visualise the relationship between GDP per capita and life expectancy with a scatterplot:

 ```python
 import matplotlib.pyplot as plt